anonyland/anonymousland/_items/Guide.md

 A massive amount of information is stored on our desktop, meaning that it contains a trove of our personal information.
 From search results to private documents.
 These items are **NOT** private on "traditional" operating systems.
-The default desktop enviroment has a broken security model.
+The default desktop environment has a broken security model.
 This is due to the fact of lacking permissions and proper isolation as done on mobile operating systems such as Android with their per-app permission toggles.
 Some services like Firejail, Bubblewrap, SELinux and Apparmor can fix a lot of these issues, but the fact is configuring these services for every application can be a daunting task and can lead to much user-error.